joeledwards/slack-assistant/README.md

 You can create the `config.yaml` file if you wish to customize your deployment.

+### AWS Profile

+You can specy which AWS configuration profile to use for deployment via `config.awsProfile` in `config.yml`.

 ### Lambda

 The default name for the lambda is `slack_assistant_<stage>`.
 You can customize this via `config.lambdaFunctionName` in `config.yml`.